MicrosoftLearning/mslearn-postgresql/Instructions/Labs/02-exercise-explore-client-tools.md

 4. Next, you run three commands to define variables to reduce redundant typing when using Azure CLI commands to create Azure resources.
 The variables represent the name to assign to your resource group (`RG_NAME`), the Azure region (`REGION`) into which resources will be deployed, and a randomly generated password for the PostgreSQL administrator login (`ADMIN_PASSWORD`).

     In the first command, the region assigned to the corresponding variable is `eastus`, but you can also replace it with a location of your preference.
-However, if replacing the default, you must select another [Azure region that supports abstractive summarization](https://learn.microsoft.com/azure/ai-services/language-service/summarization/region-support) to ensure you can complete all of the tasks in the modules in this learning path.

     ```bash
     REGION=eastus